wwarthen/RomWBW/ReadMe.md

 RomWBW distribution Doc directory (“ZSDOS Manual.pdf” and “ZCPR Manual.pdf”).

+### Errata

+  - Although most CP/M 2.2 applications will run under Z-System, some may not work as expected.
+The best example is PIP which is not aware of the ZSDOS paths and will fail in some scenarios (use `COPY` instead).

 ## NZCOM Automatic Z-System

 NZCOM is a much further refined version of Z-System (ZCPR 3.4).
 NZCOM